BridgeDrive: Diffusion Bridge Policy for Closed-Loop Trajectory Planning in Autonomous Driving: Introduction

 A promising source for guidance is to leverage typical human expert driving behaviors, often represented as coarse \emph{anchor} trajectories, as they provide a strong prior for safe and sensible maneuvers, constraining the vast solution space.
 Recently, DiffusionDrive \citep{liao2025diffusiondrive} implements this strategy by training a denoiser on a truncated diffusion schedule, starting from a noisy version of the anchor rather than pure Gaussian noise.
 While achieving state-of-the-art empirical performance, this approach introduces a theoretical inconsistency: its denoising process does not match the forward diffusion process that it is trained on, which diverges from the core principle of diffusion models and can lead to unpredictable behaviors and compromised performance.

 To address this, we introduce \emph{BridgeDrive}, a principled diffusion framework that integrates anchor-based guidance for autonomous driving planning using a theoretically sound diffusion bridge formulation.
 Instead of heuristically truncating the diffusion process, we formally define the planning task as learning a diffusion process that \emph{bridges} the gap from a given coarse anchor trajectory to a refined, context-aware final trajectory plan.
 This formulation ensures that the forward and denoising processes are perfectly symmetric, allowing our model to learn a direct and robust transformation from anchors to final trajectories.
 By adhering to the principles of diffusion, our method fully leverages the expressive power of anchors for guidance while maintaining diffusion models' ability to represent diverse human-like driving behaviors.
 Furthermore, our approach is compatible with efficient ODE-based samplers, enabling real-time performance crucial for on-road deployment.
-Empirically, we achieve 72.27\% success rate on the Bench2Drive closed-loop evaluation benchmark, outperforming previous state-of-the-art method by a significant 5\% margin.
+Empirically, we achieve \diff{74.99\%} and 89.25\% success rate on the Bench2Drive closed-loop benchmark with PDM-Lite and LEAD datasets, respectively, outperforming previous SOTA by \diff{7.72\%} and 2.45\%.